| The Sardinia Radio Telescope (SRT) |

 frequency agility: it is able to observe from 300 MHz

-be in principle installed on the three focal positions and
+in principle, be installed at the three focal points and

 |